JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.BridgeTooFar/Master/p1/v1/README.md

 From the ﻿jSilvestri.com BETA v 2024 JSopX™ Open Project EXperiences Collection of Projects

+> [!CAUTION]
+> **This is a DRAFT:**
+>
 > The content before you is a draft version of the document.
 It **should not** be considered **accurate**.
 In fact, drafts will often times be for different reasons, such as testing styles, content, etc. The content itself may have only been used as a placeholder, making sections, or even the entire document contain information not relative to this project.

 ## Overview

-![JSopX™ Open Project EXperiences Collection of Projects](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/blob/master/JSopX.BridgeTooFar/doc-assets/JsopX-Splash-Screen.png)

 ﻿
 The `JSopX.BridgeTooFar` Project (i.e., _jSilvestri.com BETA v 2024 JSopX™ Bridge Too Far Open Project EXperience_) is one of several, FREE, open-source projects, included in the first-of-its-kind, Multi-Platform, Multi-Stack, `JSopX™ Open Project EXperiences Collection` Enterprise-Level Application.

+![JSopX™ Open Project EXperiences Collection of Projects](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/blob/master/JSopX.BridgeTooFar/doc-assets/JsopX-Splash-Screen.png)

 This homogeneous suite of JSopX™ projects, uses some of the most advanced client-side and server-side technologies of today, such as Asp.NET Core, Blazor, .NET MAUI, Angular, React, Node.JS, Vue &amp; more!
 All access the same server-side Web API, while using the same client-side, look-and-feel resources and assets across all projects, constructed as a centeralized, unified, enterprise-level soluiton, and available as responsive web design for most mobile, tablet, laptop & desktop web browsers, as a Windows, Linux and Mac desktop application, and as a native mobile app for Iphone, Android, Samsung Galaxy and Windows Phone.